 Whether you are from our local community or visiting from outside of the county, Visit West Norfolk draws your attention equally to the following points for your safe travel around our area:

-- Although west Norfolk is very rural and has a wide open coastline, we do state that you think about the likely hotspots for visitors before visiting the area – and ask yourself if you can seek out a quieter area of west Norfolk for your visit.
+* Although west Norfolk is very rural and has a wide open coastline, we do ask that you think about the likely hotspots for visitors before coming to the area – and ask yourself if you can seek out a quieter sustainable area of west Norfolk for your visit.

-- Be aware that many open-air locations will have certain restrictions on access for visits at this time (such as online booking prior to visiting, etc.) and some venues will remain closed during this time.
-Always check with the venue’s website or their social media before setting out.
+* Be aware that many open-air locations will have certain restrictions on access for visits at this time (such as online booking prior to visiting, etc.) and some venues remain closed during this time.
+Always check with your destination’s website or their social media platforms for latest updates before setting out.

-- Many food establishments and shops are adapting their premises and their staff to a new, safer way of serving their customers.
+* Many food and drink establishments, as well as shops, are adapting their premises and their staff to a new, safer way of serving their customers.
 Please be respectful and courteous to these businesses, and please be realistic as to what these establishments can offer you at this limiting time.

-Although traditional Tourist Information Centres will also be adapting to the “new normal” and transforming visitor services, our digital platforms have remained fully live throughout the pandemic as we firmly believe in the plan-now-visit-later approach to making trips to our area.
+As traditional Tourist Information Centres around the UK are adapting to the “new normal” to meet modern visitor services, our digital platforms have remained fully live throughout the pandemic as we firmly believe in the plan-now-visit-later approach to making trips to our area.
 Such platforms include this website, our trails-based Explore West Norfolk website, the two Explore West Norfolk apps and our main Visitor App too – all free to access right now.

-You can also follow us on Twitter where we will be sharing live updates from our tourism businesses as we all continue to reopen.
+You can also follow us on Twitter where we share live updates from our tourism businesses.
 If you have a question regarding a specific local venue, park or attraction we do recommend you get in touch with the venue directly for the latest updates pertaining to their opening plans and criteria, as opening details and services offered may change on a daily basis.

-Visit West Norfolk takes responsible tourism seriously and we have taken action over the years to make sure that sustainable rural and coastal west Norfolk comes first, ensuring the rights and needs of all those who support your holiday are respected (we recommend you follow the #RespectProtectEnjoy social media trend for more responsible tourism information).
+Visit West Norfolk takes responsible tourism seriously and we have taken action over the years to make sure that sustainable rural and coastal west Norfolk comes first, ensuring the rights and needs of all those who support your holiday are respected (we recommend you follow the #RespectProtectEnjoy or #ResponsibleTourism social media hashtags for more responsible tourism information).